IBM/terraform-aws-gdp/README.md

 * Ability to login to AWS and view the EC2 instances and other information.
 * RSA PEM key to connect to AWS from the machine that will be running the Terraform process.
+* Ability to SSH into a bastion host if you are creating appliances with private IP addresses.

 ### Linux